AqlaSolutions/DepositTermCalc/README.md

 <a href="https://github.com/AqlaSolutions/DepositTermCalc/blob/master/input.txt">Example input file</a>.

-Dates are specified as dddd.mm.yyyy though other formats might still work.
+Dates are specified as dd.mm.yyyy though other formats might still work.

 ## Code
 This is a simple tool and it's not meant to be maintained and developed for a long time.
 No OOP - plain algorithm.
 No tests - debugger driven development instead =)